inkVerb/VIP/301-shell/Lesson-03.md

 # Shell 301
-## Lesson 3: for VAR in LST do done
+## Lesson 3: for Var in Lst do done

 Ready the CLI